 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Loans and receivables (including trade and other receivables, amount due from non-controlling interests of a subsidiary, pledged bank deposits and bank balances and cash) are carried at amortised cost using the effective interest method, less any identified impairment losses.
+Subsequent to initial recognition loans and receivables (including trade and other receivables, loans receivable, amount due from non-controlling interests of a subsidiary, pledged bank deposits and bank balances and cash) are measured at amortised cost using the effective interest method, less any impairment (see accounting policy on impairment loss on financial assets below).